 Belgium is full of hidden gems and Antwerp is no exception.
 This is Belgium’s second biggest city and commonly regarded as the capital of cool.
-It has a much more curated feel than the capital (Brussels) and a strong focus on art and fashion as well as a deep history in diamonds.
-Winter in Antwerp is cold but there are huge benefits in visiting off season… including no crowds and enjoying the city to yourself!
+It has a much more curated feel than the capital (Brussels) and a strong focus on art and fashion.
+Winter in Antwerp is cold but there are huge benefits in visiting off season.
+We were fortunate enough to experience Antwerp in winter this year.
+The best part about our visit: no crowds!

 Things to do in Antwerp in Winter